Dayton Moore Sells His Soul to the Rays

 This deal certainly provides an upgrade over their 2012 rotation, and with their already strong bullpen and offense, they should be contenders next season.
 This also gives the Royals added rotation depth as Luke Hochevar is still on the team (surprisingly), and both Danny Duffy and Felipe Paulino should return mid-season from injuries.

 Unfortunately, there are a couple of problems with this deal for the Royals.
-One, they give up a considerable amount of talent and financial flexibility for 2 years of James Shields, and 5 of Wade Davis.
+For one, they give up a considerable amount of talent and financial flexibility for a couple years of James Shields, and five of Wade Davis.
 Kansas City is not a big market team, and losing a combined total of 24 years of player control at a relatively low-cost is a big blow to them.
-Two, they are going to have a hard time finding a playoff spot in 2013.
+Second, they are going to have a hard time finding a playoff spot in 2013.
 The Tigers are a strong bet to repeat as AL Central champions, and the White Sox look like contenders as well, leaving little room for the Royals.
-The AL has roughly 11 teams (including the Royals) that could compete for a playoff spot in 2013, and while anything can happen, Kansas City is still a longshot as of right now.
+The AL has roughly 11 teams (including the Royals) that could feasibly compete for a playoff spot in 2013, and while anything can happen, Kansas City is still a longshot as of right now.
 You can’t blame Dayton Moore for making this move, as his job was likely on the line, and ownership was probably pushing for the team to secure a playoff spot for the first time since 1985.
 From the business aspect of this, Kansas City does great as Shields will fill seats and help KC field a winning team, but from a baseball perspective, its relatively underwhelming.

 For the Rays, they gain the potential middle-of-the-order bat they have been looking for to pair up with Evan Longoria.
-Myers is easily one of the top 10 prospects in the game, and was Baseball America’s Minor League Player of the Year award winner this season after hitting .314/.387/.600 with 37 home runs in 134 games split between Double-A and Triple-A. He projects as a potential All-Star caliber player, hitting for strong averages with plenty of home runs and solid defense in right field.
+Myers is easily one of the top 10 prospects in the game, and was Baseball America’s Minor League Player of the Year award winner this season after hitting .314/.387/.600 with 37 home runs in 134 games split between Double and Triple-A. He projects as a potential All-Star caliber player, hitting for strong averages with plenty of home runs and solid defense in right field.
 The Rays are rich with pitching, and Myers give them the potential impact bat they lack in their farm system.

 Jake Odorizzi is a potential work-horse that could end up as a number 3 starter, but is more likely to become a strong staple in the back-end of a contender’s rotation.
 He is major league ready at this point, and will likely compete with Chris Archer and Alex Cobb for the last spot in the Rays’ 2013 rotation.
-Montgomery, a former top prospect who has seen his stock drop significantly over the last 2 years, is a reclamation project for Tampa, as the Rays are noted for their ability to develop pitching.
+Montgomery, a former top prospect who has seen his stock drop off significantly over the last two years, is a reclamation project for Tampa, as the Rays are noted for their ability to develop pitching.
 Patrick Leonard is a solid third base prospect who John Sickels has noted as a strong sleeper prospect for next season.

 Overall, this deal is great for Tampa.
 It hinders them slightly in the short-term, but long-term, this has the potential to be a pivotal trade for the Rays as they try to keep their string of success going.